sbwimmer/forallx-do/README.md

 ## Description

-_forall x_ is a full-featured textbook on formal logic.
+_forall x: Calgary_ is a full-featured textbook on formal logic.
 It covers key notions of logic such as consequence and validity of arguments, the syntax of truth-functional propositional logic TFL and truth-table semantics, the syntax of first-order (predicate) logic FOL with